nathancarter/weblurch/doc/plan.md

 ## Code attributes

+ * Create an extension to the Group class that reads the contents of a group, replaces all `&emsp;` characters with tabs, and all paragraph breaks or line breaks with `\n` characters.
+Call it `contentAsCode()`.
+ * Create an extension to the Group class that inverts `contentAsCode()`.
+   It should take a string with tabs and newlines, and convert it into line breaks and `&emsp;` characters.
+Call it `setContentAsCode()`.
  * Add to the list of suggested key types on the group context menu "code."
  * For expressions that have an attribute with key "code," add to their context menu an item "Edit as code."
 It should pop up a dialog containing a [CodeMirror](http://codemirror.net/) editor and the contents of the expression as plain text.
-Approved edits are propagated back into the document, inside the expression.
-Some work may need to be done to preserve newlines and indentation.
-Ensure that any such change is placed correctly on the undo/redo stack.
+Approved edits are propagated back into the document, using `setContentAsCode()`.
+Be sure to wrap it in a single undo/redo transaction.
- * In the attributes dialog, for any value that is code (i.e., it itself has a code attribute), provide an "Edit" button next to it that pops up the same code editor that would be used if the value were in the document and its "Edit as code" context menu item were chosen.
-The only difference is that changes will be stored within a hidden attribute instead of in the document, and thus care may need to be taken regarding the undo/redo stack.
+ * In the attributes dialog, for any atomic value that is code (i.e., it itself has a code attribute), make its "Edit" button pop up the same code editor that would be used if the value were in the document and its "Edit as code" context menu item were chosen.
+The only difference is that changes will be either stored in the document (for visible attributes) or in the target expression (for hidden attributes).
+As usual, wrap it in a single undo/redo transaction.

 ## Labels